sierrataylor/safety-equipment-inspection-app/README.md

 # Safety Equipment Inspection App

-This project has been built by the John Carroll University graduating class of 2023 for the company Avery Dennison.
+This project has been built by a group of Computer Science students at John Carroll University in the graduating class of 2023.
 Its purpose is perform efficient inspections of safety equipment.

 ## Built with: